-Styling medium shag haircuts is easier doesn’t require heat tools and work well for every hair type, including fine hair.
+Styling medium shag haircuts is easier, doesn’t require heat tools and works well for every hair type, including fine hair.

 There are lots of different types of medium shaggy cuts that make them trendy.
 You can angle them, add bangs, or razor cut to add depth.
 You’ll see a ton of examples in our gallery below.

 Ready for some inspiration before you see your hairstylist at the hair salon?
 Here are pictures of the best medium shag haircut ideas this season!

 Modern Medium-Length Shagged Haircut with Loose Waves

 This blonde hair is the more modern version of the classic shag.
 The best thing about shag haircuts for medium-length hair is that they’re pretty flattering on any face shape and any age.